-Do you want to never have to hire me again as a Robust IC Design Consultant ?
+Do you want to never have to hire us again as Robust IC Design Consultants ?

-The first step towards that goal is for your company to purchase our Bronze Level Corporate Training: Robust Design of Analog Cells with fewer than 10 Transistors*.
+One step towards that goal is for your company to purchase our Bronze Level Corporate Training: Robust Design of Circuits with fewer than 100,000 transistors*.

 1) First Friday of the month, 3 PM to 5 PM: Problem Formulation.